MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Utility/Add-Type.md

 ### -Language

 Specifies the language that is used in the source code.
-The `Add-Type` cmdlet uses the value of this parameter to select the appropriate *CodeDomProvider*.
 The acceptable value for this parameter is CSharp.

 ```yaml